What to Bring to the Hospital

 Your third trimester is a good time to start planning what you will need to bring to the hospital.

-You might find it easier to pack two bags – one for labor and one for after the birth.
+You might find it easier to pack two bags.
 Decide which items you will need for the labor and birth, and put them into one small bag.
 Bring this bag into the hospital with you.
 After your baby is born, someone in your family can bring you the suitcase you packed for your hospital stay.
+Most importantly, be sure you have the car seat installed correctly in the rear seat of the vehicle.

 Pack a small bag to bring to the hospital for labor and birth.
 Suggested items include: